fsouza/blog/content/2021-02-12-prettierd-neovim-format-on-save/index.md

 [prettier_d](https://github.com/josephfrazier/prettier_d), but after looking at how large that project was, I was a bit scared.

-Doing some more research, I found about [eslint_d.js](https://github.com/mantoni/eslint_d.js/), which solves a similar issue for eslint, by introducing a daemon which supports binding on a TCP socket!
+Doing some more research, I found [eslint_d.js](https://github.com/mantoni/eslint_d.js/), which solves a similar issue for eslint, by introducing a daemon which supports binding on a TCP socket!
 And the author of eslint_d.js extracted its core functionality in a